Find Affordable College Courses

 Find Schools Near

-What is a Medical Transcriptionist?
+What Does it Take to Be a Medical Transcriptionist?

-Position Description Transcribe medical reports recorded by physicians and other healthcare practitioners using various electronic devices, covering office visits, emergency room visits, diagnostic imaging studies, operations, chart reviews, and final summaries.
+Occupation Description Transcribe medical reports recorded by physicians and other healthcare practitioners using various electronic devices, covering office visits, emergency room visits, diagnostic imaging studies, operations, chart reviews, and final summaries.
 Transcribe dictated reports and translate abbreviations into fully understandable form.
 Edit as necessary and return reports in either printed or electronic form for review and signature, or correction.

-Daily Life Of a Medical Transcriptionist
+A Day in the Life of a Medical Transcriptionist

 • Decide which information should be included or excluded in reports.